-Justin Amash, First And Only Republican To Call For Trump Impeachment, Loses Donor Support
+Rep. Justin Amash, First & Only Republican In Office To Call For Trump Impeachment, Loses Donor Support

 Powerful Republican donors, the wealthy DeVos family, have already abandoned Amash, despite supporting him since his first election in 2010.
 One of Amash’s main contributors, the Freedom Caucus-affiliated House Freedom Fund, will almost certainly pull the plug as well, according to the report, leaving Amash vulnerable to primary challengers and Republican anger.

-None of this comes as a surprise, given that President Trump has enjoyed almost unprecedented support from both the party, and the electorate.
+None of this comes as a surprise, given that President Trump has enjoyed almost unprecedented support from both the party and the electorate.
 According to Gallup research, Trump’s approval rating among voters who identify as Republican has always been exceptionally high.
 Research conducted in early May shows that 90 percent of Republicans approve of Trump’s job performance.